therootcompany/greenlock-express.js/README.md

   // Join the community to get notified of important updates and help me make greenlock better , communityMember: true

+  // Contribute telemetry data to the project
+, telemetry: true

 //, debug: true

 }).listen(80, 443);